typemeta/context/README.md

 final ExtractorByName.Checked<ResultSet, Boolean, SQLException> BOOLEAN = ResultSet::getBoolean;
 ```

-We can also convert a `Checked` extractor instance to an unchecked one by calling `Checked.unchecked`:
+We can convert a `Checked` extractor instance to an unchecked one by calling `Checked.unchecked`:

 ```java
 final ExtractorByName<ResultSet, Boolean> BOOLEAN2 = BOOLEAN.unchecked();
 ```

+This gives us an extractor that will catch the checked exception and rethrow as a `RuntimeException`.

 ### Specialisations